ppopoff/bkv-parser/README.md

 # Bkv parser
+BKV looks like a small subset of HOCON configuration file format.
+It tries to be very simple and small but be powerfull enough, to solve some real life tasks (really, that's not expected)

 ## English
 The Parser for configuration file format.
 Implemented in Parboiled2 for my article for Habrahabr and